 It was an odd couple that first appeared on stage during July, 1905 in a little theater in Connecticut.
 “DeRossett” was Fred’s first wife, her name slightly altered; her partner was “Excella,” his second.3 Fred was nowhere to be found; perhaps he had moved on to wife number three and quietly retired.
 Like with the women in this story, research turned up many Fred Heaths and Fred Georges who almost-but-not-quite fit his shoes.

 (RIGHT: Novelty Theatre ad, Santa Rosa Republican, April 17, 1907)

 DeRossett & Excella apparently reverted back to the old act Marie did with Fred.
-The few small reviews that exist describe gun spinning, juggling and mock combat – no more mention of comedy and shooting.
+The few small reviews that exist describe gun spinning and fencing – no more mention of comedy and shooting.
 They called themselves the “Girls Behind the Guns” which adds to the confusion because there was another act, “Clinton & Beatrice lady sharpshooters” which also used that nickname.